 Gains from forex trading are considered a source of income in Australia.
 So your profits are subjected to taxes.

 Yes, forex trading is legal in Australia.
-But you must only trade via ASIC regulated forex brokers to ensure that your funds are protected against third party risk associated with brokers.
+But you must only trade via ASIC regulated forex brokers to ensure that your funds are protected against third-party risk associated with brokers.

 There is no guarantee of profits with forex trading.
-Infact, most of the retail traders trading forex lose their money.
+In fact, most of the retail traders trading forex lose their money.
 ASIC requires all its regulated CFD brokers to publicly highlight the fact that traders can lose their capital.
 So, it is really important to understand the risks.
 And note that you could lose all your capital with forex & CFD trading.

-Trading Forex is very risky & most of the retail traders lose their money when trading CFDs as per data from ASIC regulated CFD brokers.
+Trading Forex is very risky & most retail traders lose their money when trading CFDs as per data from ASIC regulated CFD brokers.
 About 70-85% of retail traders lose at CFD brokers (this number is lower for some brokers).